HTTP headers

 Header always set X-Content-Type-Options: “nosniff”

-Header always set X-XSS-Protection: “1; mode=block”
+Header always set X-XSS-Protection: “0”

 Header always set X-Frame-Options: “sameorigin”